Tuesday, December 22, 2020

 It cost me about $150 for the hub assembly, but I learned something new with this problem.
 Each set of problems I learn a little more about my Jeep and become more confident.
 Especially when I am right there when it’s getting fixed.

 This is also a good lesson for those wanting to add upgrades to your Jeep.
 It will always lead to failures somewhere else on your Jeep so be prepared to empty your pockets.
-My assembly was replaced and my Jeep is good to go.

 No comments: